ninsau/react-coderenderer/README.md

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

+## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## Acknowledgments

 - Inspired by common data table patterns in React and Next.js applications.